ironhack-labs/lab-authentication-with-passport/README.md

 ## Private Page

 In the repo you forked, there is a file called `private.hbs`.
-This page is referenced in the Passport Router with the path `/private-page`.
+This page is referenced in the `passportRouter.js` with the path `/private-page`.
 We use the `ensureLogin.ensureLoggedIn()` function to make sure that the user is logged in before viewing this page.

-If everything worked correctly, the user should be able to sign up, log in, and then visit the page, where they will receive a personalized greeting.
+If everything worked correctly, the user should be able to sign up, login, and then visit the page, where they will receive a personalized greeting.

-/Happy coding!
+Happy coding! :heart: